RemiSeris/Ipi_React/README.md

     )
 }
 ```
 2. Create A component named Item wich display "HELLO WORLD"
 3. Display List and Item in App
 4. Display a title to List "Ma list"
 5. Display many Items in a List
 6. Display Many List with many Items in App
+7. (optional) Display List title as a props name 'title'
+8. (optional) Display Item title as a props name 'title'

 * End Exo 1*